 Warden Clemons tells prisoner John William Henry that he is about to experience the breeze of the Virginia wind and the smell of its dirt again.
 Only thing is, John Henry will do that by being part of a chain-gang laying tracks for The C and O Railway.
 Oh joy.
 John Henry uses this as a chance to run away.
 He is shot but manages to make his way into an opening in the side of a hill.

 Peacemaker is told by Virgin.
 She is our main character.
-She was pretty much raised in the park by her father.
-He taught her to not trust anyone, least of all those closest to her, and he passed on his love for the park to her.
+Most of her childhood has been spent with her father in Birrumen Park.
+He taught her to not trust anyone, least of all those closest to her, and to love the park as much as he did.
 Virgin is passionate about keeping the Park out of the hands of real estate developers.
 As long as the tourists keep coming, the Park still has a chance.

 … the company scientists deemed it too environmentally fragile to handle the impact of permanent residents.
 Tourists did enough damage.